NYcleaner/muxuezi.github.io/posts/the-swift-programming-language-en.md

 Apply this attribute to a class to indicate that it is the application delegate.
 Using this attribute is equivalent to calling the `UIApplicationMain` function and passing this class’s name as the name of the delegate class.

 If you do not use this attribute, supply a `main.swift` file with a `main` function that calls the `UIApplicationMain` function.
-For example, if your app uses a custom subclass of `UIApplication` as its principle class, call the `UIApplicationMain` function instead of using this attribute.
+For example, if your app uses a custom subclass of `UIApplication` as its principal class, call the `UIApplicationMain` function instead of using this attribute.

 ### Declaration Attributes Used by Interface Builder